swastiknath/rl_ud_2/README.md

 (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Crawler/Crawler_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-<p align="center">Come learn with us in the <a href="https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893">Deep Reinforcement Learning Nanodegree</a> program at Udacity!</p>

 <p align="center"><a href="https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893">
  <img width="503" height="133" src="https://user-images.githubusercontent.com/10624937/42135812-1829637e-7d16-11e8-9aa1-88056f23f51e.png"></a>
 </p>